 All EMBA students are required to sign up for BruinDirect.
 BruinDirect is the direct and secure way to receive your BruinBill student account refund.
 BruinDirect is the process that takes the refund from your BruinBill account and electronically deposits that refund into your personal checking account.
-A refund is generated on your BruinBill account when you receive funds, such as scholarships, grants, fellowships, stipends, loans or any non-payroll payments to students, which exceed the fees due.
+A refund is generated on your BruinBill account when you receive funds, such as scholarships, grants, fellowships, stipends, loans or any non-payroll payments to students, which exceed the charges due.

 Director of Financial Aid

 A105 Collins Center for Executive Education (Building A)

 The Free Application for Federal Student Aid (FAFSA) for the 14-15 academic year may be completed beginning January 1, 2014.